tessercat/daoistic-book/daodejing/55/english.md

 The truly powerful
 are like newborn babes.

-Scorpions and snakes
+Scorpions
-don't poison them.
+don't sting them.

-Birds and beasts of prey
+Predators
-don't attack them.
+don't snatch them.

 Delicate bones, soft muscles,
 but a firm grip.